Jayasree Kalathil

 Jayasree Kalathil is an Indian writer, translator, mental health researcher and activist.
 She is known for her work in the area of mental health activism as well as for her translations of Malayalam works, The Diary of a Malayali Madman and Moustache, the former winning Crossword Book Award and the latter, the JCB Prize for Literature, both in 2020.
+Her latest work, Valli, A Novel was among the works shortlisted for the JCB Prize for Literature in 2022.

 Biography

 Jayasree Kalathil was born in Kottakkal, a town in Malappuram district of the south Indian state of Kerala.
 After completing college education at Farook College, Kozhikode, and the Department of English, University of Calicut, she pursued her research at the English and Foreign Languages University, Hyderabad under the guidance of the noted activist and writer, Susie Tharu, which earned her a doctoral degree.
 Before moving to the UK, she worked as a researcher at Bapu Trust for Research on Mind & Discourse, Pune, Infochange India, Pune, and as a research fellow on mental health at Anveshi Research Centre for Women's Studies, Hyderabad.